dialeleven/php-google-sitemap/README.md

 ## Prerequisties

-This project uses [composer](https://getcomposer.org/) to autoload class files, but have been manually **include**d to be on the safe side.
+This project uses [composer](https://getcomposer.org/) to autoload class files, but class files have been manually **include**d to be on the safe side.
 One should be able to use this class without composer, but just a forewarning if you have any issues.